suefeng/piano/README.md

 ### Keyboard shortcuts

 This is an 88 key piano, but not all the keys have keyboard shortcuts.
 There's keyboard shortcuts mapping for Octaves 2 to 5, where the middle octave is on the home row.
 I dedicated the right-most keys to the black keys, and the left 7 keys to the white keys, and each octave on its own row, so it's easy to remember.
-I wanted each key to have its own key mapping so that you can play multiple notes at once fine for chords.
+I wanted each key to have its own key mapping so that you can play multiple notes at once fine for chords, and even a simple song with both hands.
 The shortcuts are on the keys by default for desktop but not for mobile (since you don't need them), and they are togglable on desktop.
+You can play chromatic scales with `tab` and `shift` + `tab` and holding it down sustains all the keys.

+### Mouse clicks and touchscreen tapping

+Clicking / tapping on the keys with your mouse / finger to play the notes also works for playing, and holding down sustains the notes.
+You can play chords as well with touchscreen.
+I'm not sure how to make it possible for mouse-clicking to play chords.

 ### Fullscreen distraction-free mode